Love Ke Liye Kuch Bhi Karega: Reception

-Sukanya Verma opined that the film was "mostly watchable for its bubbling enthusiasm and, of course, Aslambhai".
+Sukanya Verma of Rediff.com opined that the film was "mostly watchable for its bubbling enthusiasm and, of course, Aslambhai".
 Taran Adarsh of Bollywood Hungama found the film "engaging, but in parts".
 He was of the view that the film's comedy was similar to that seen in Basu Chatterjee's films and both the actresses; Khanna and Bendre lacked "enough scope" for acting.
 Amaresh Misra of Outlook stated that Khanna and Bendre had been "wasted" in the film, which lacked of "innovative screenplay".